Aphria Inc. Leamington Cannabis Grow Operations

 Vic Neufeld: Since November, Aphria is selling what we’re growing.
 We are absolutely maxed out.
 We’re already dipping into our vault structure.
 So what we’re growing every month, every week, is what we’re selling.
 Be very cognizant of licensed producers who are building up vault full after vault full of inventory, because one day, that balance sheet inventory has to hit the income statement.
 And when it’s reversed, it’s going to be damaging to that income statement.
 Aphria is not in that situation.

-Generate code and giftcards for your favorite sites
+Generate giftcards and code for your favorite sites